 Welcome to my website, these pages give details of the solar systems we have installed in Stonehouse, Gloucestershire and records of the outputs we have got from them.
 The solar hot water system was installed in September 1999 and the PV in March 2004 and extended in January 2017

 Our house faces 40 degrees west of south, but the PV has still managed to produce around what was predicted for a south facing roof.
-5th Sept 2016 saw us pass 20MWs of home generation.
+August 2019 saw us pass 30MWs of home generation.
 PV typically produces 75% of its annual output over the 6 months through summer when the sun is higher in the sky, and the remaining 25% over the other 6 months.
-Good Energy pay us 9.9p per kWhr for all our electricity plus 4.5p for 50% of total generation assumed as exported, we get this rate as our PV was installed before the Feed In Tariff was announced.
-If you install a PV system now you could get around 4.5p/kWh plus 5p/kWh for the 50% assumed export, but the generation payment rate is reduced each quarter so this figure is approximate.
+Good Energy pay us for our electricity generation from the 1.7 kWh system plus for the 50% of total generation assumed as exported, our PV was installed before the Feed In Tariff was announced and can't include the system extension of the other 1.9kWp.

 |I hope you find this site interesting, please email me if you have any questions or comments.|